albar965/littlenavmap-manual/en/SEARCH.md

 If you do not get the expected results or no results at all use the `Reset Search`menu item or press Ctrl-R to clear all search criteria.

 Filters are defined by various controls which are mostly self explaining.
-Only text filters and the tri state checkboxes like `Lighted`, `Approach` or `Closed` need a few extra remarks below.
+Only text filters and the tri-state checkboxes like `Lighted`, `Approach` or `Closed` need a few extra remarks below.

 All filters can be used together where all conditions have to be met \(`and` operator\).
 All filters except the distance search filter are applied immediately.
 The distance search is applied after a short delay for each change.